On perfect subdivision tilings: Introduction

-There can be multiple choices for $X_H.$ Then we fix one choice for $X_H$ so that $X_H$ and $H^*$ are uniquely determined for all $H$.
-Note that $H^*$ is a subdivision of $H$, which is a bipartite graph and $v(H^*) = v(H) + e(H[X_H]) + e(H[V(H)\setminus X_H]).$ Intuitively, $\xi(H)$ seems greater than $\chi_{cr}(H^*).$ Indeed, this intuition is correct.
-However, \Cref{thm:main} cannot be directly deduced from \Cref{thm:kuhn-osthus} in general even if the divisibility condition is equipped.
-For example, for connected graph $H$, it may satisfies $\chi^*(H^*) = 2$ but $\xi^*(H) < 2$ is possible.
-Then the minimum degree threshold in \Cref{thm:main} is smaller than the one in \Cref{thm:kuhn-osthus} when $hcf_{\xi}(H) = 1.$
+There can be multiple choices for $X_H$.
+Then we fix one choice for $X_H$ so that $X_H$ and $H^*$ are uniquely determined for all $H$.
+Note that $H^*$ is a subdivision of $H$, which is a bipartite graph, and $v(H^*) = v(H) + e(H[X_H]) + e(H[V(H) \setminus X_H])$.
+Intuitively, $\xi(H)$ seems greater than $\chi_{cr}(H^*)$.
+Indeed, this intuition is correct.
+However, \Cref{thm:main} cannot be directly deduced by applying \Cref{thm:kuhn-osthus} for $H^*$.
+For example, for a connected graph $H$, it may satisfy $\chi^*(H^*) = 2$, but $\xi^*(H) < 2$ is possible.
+Then the minimum degree threshold in \Cref{thm:main} is smaller than the one in \Cref{thm:kuhn-osthus} when $\hcf_{\xi}(H) = 1$.

-However, as we will see in \Cref{obs:xi-chicr}, the inequality $\xi(H) \geq \chi^*(H^*)$ holds.
-Hence, if $hcf_{\xi}(H) \leq 2$, we may instead use \Cref{thm:chritical-constant-missing} to find an $H^*$-tiling that covers all but at most constant number of vertices of $G$ in a graph $G$ with $\delta(G) \geq \left(1 - \frac{1}{\xi(H)} + \gamma \right)n.$ In order to cover the leftover vertices, we use the absorption method.
+However, as we will see in \Cref{obs:xi-chicr}, for every graph $H$ with at least one edge, the inequality $\xi(H) \geq \chi_{cr}(H^*)$ holds.
+Hence, if $\hcf_{\xi}(H) \leq 2$, we may instead use \Cref{thm:chritical-constant-missing} to find an $H^*$-tiling that covers all but at most a constant number of vertices of $G$ in a graph $G$ with $\delta(G) \geq \left(1 - \frac{1}{\xi(H)} + \gamma \right)n$.
+To cover the leftover vertices, we use the absorption method.
 The absorption method was introduced in~\cite{rodl2006dirac}, and since then, it has been used to solve various crucial problems in extremal combinatorics.
-The main difficulty to apply the absorption method in our setting is that in many cases, the host graph is not sufficiently dense to guarantee that any vertices can be absorbed in the final step.
+The main difficulty in applying the absorption method in our setting is that, in many cases, the host graph is not sufficiently dense to guarantee that any vertices can be absorbed in the final step.
 To overcome this difficulty, we use the regularity lemma and an extremal result on the domination number to obtain some control over the vertices that can be absorbed.